LiangChangXing/Hello_World/readme.md

-This is an Android practiec
+This is an Android practice